edge-servers/immunity-docs/tutorials/wifi-access-point.rst

 access points without interrupting media flows, such as video or phone calls, streaming, etc., caused by delays in re-authentication.

-Enabling 802.11r on OpenWrt via OpenWISP can be easily done with the following steps:
+Enabling 802.11r on OpenWrt via Immunity can be easily done with the following steps:

 1. Prepare a WiFi AP template as explained in the previous sections,